hydrogen602/makefile-smart-dependencies/README.md

 	$(CC) -c -o $@ $<
 ```

 However, GNU makefiles have a feature that allow passing variables like `$@` and `%.c` into a shell script which can then determine the dependencies.
-This is called secondary expansion and allows make to compute dependencies for each files automatically.
+This is called second expansion and allows make to compute dependencies for each files automatically.

 ```Make
 .SECONDEXPANSION: